 You see, there are many, many things that happen during indoor spinning classes that people simply should not be doing – spinning moves that can be very dangerous for knees and backs, indoor cycling styles that can be ineffective for weight loss and fitness, and a general lack of good knowledge among certified spinning or fitness instructors about how to actually teach the spinning or indoor cycling class.

-Jennifer appears to be quite fed up about these problems, and so she starts her post today by featuring these two YouTube videos…which show some big mistakes made by indoor cycling instructors…
+Jennifer appears to be quite fed up about these problems, and so she starts her post today by featuring this YouTube video…which show some big mistakes made by indoor cycling instructors…

 So here’s what Jennifer Sage has to say…